The Ultimate Moving to Berlin Guide

 The obvious thing to do first is to follow all the tourists and admire some of the more famous sights in Berlin like the Museumsinsel, Brandenburger Tor or Potsdamer Platz.

-But off the beaten track you will find many wonderful things, that you might not (yet) find in the Lonely Planet.
+But off the beaten track you will find many wonderful things, that you might not (yet) find in the Lonely Planet or on Instagram and TikTok.

-Check out our Top 10 things to do in Berlin list.
+Check out our Top 10 things to do in Berlin list and also make sure to read our insider informations, that only true Berliners know about.

 Berlin Neighbourhoods